**Updated in Jan2018.

 6g milk powder

 180mL refrigerated water

-The pictures in this post are from this first bake.
-Honestly, it wasn’t great, but that’s no problem as I wasn’t expecting it to be! 😆
+The pictures of the loaf in this post are from this first bake.
+Honestly, it wasn’t perfect, but it was good enough.

 Of course there are very helpful materials on the manual as well, such as this one that tells you approximately how long each cycle is for each programme:

 Also, there are some troubleshooting stuff at the back.

 Quick Summary of Pros & Cons

 - Kneads well with minimal intervention (no need to scrape the sides of bowl all the time).

 - Works much quietly compared to hand / stand mixers and won’t stress out the motor / gears / parts.